Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] In the security group of the EC2 instance, allow inbound ICMP traffic.
 - [ ] In the security group of the EC2 instance, allow outbound ICMP traffic.
-- [ ] In the VPC's NACL, allow inbound ICMP traffic.
+- [ ] In the VPC's N`ACL`, allow inbound ICMP traffic.
-- [x] In the VPC's NACL, allow outbound ICMP traffic.
+- [x] In the VPC's N`ACL`, allow outbound ICMP traffic.

 ### A global company handles a large amount of personally identifiable information (Pll) through an internal web portal.
 The company's application runs in a corporate data center that is connected to AWS through an AWS Direct Connect connection.
 The application stores the Pll in Amazon S3.
 According to a compliance requirement, traffic from the web portal to Amazon S3 must not travel across the internet.
 What should a SysOps administrator do to meet the compliance requirement?

 - [x] Provision an interface VPC endpoint for Amazon S3.
 Modify the application to use the interface endpoint.
 - [ ] Configure AWS Network Firewall to redirect traffic to the internal S3 address.
 - [ ] Modify the application to use the S3 path-style endpoint.
-- [ ] Set up a range of VPC network ACLs to redirect traffic to the Internal S3 address.
+- [ ] Set up a range of VPC network `ACL`s to redirect traffic to the Internal S3 address.

 ### An application runs on multiple Amazon EC2 instances in an Auto Scaling group The Auto Scaling group is configured to use the latest version of a launch template A SysOps administrator must devise a solution that centrally manages the application logs and retains the logs for no more than 90 days.
 Which solution will meet these requirements?